lukasamd/java-swing-udp-chat/README.md

-# java-swing-udp-chat
+# Java UDP Chat in Swing
-Simple Java UDP chat with GUI in Swing
+It's simple Java UDP chat with GUI in Swing.

+Server runs from CLI, client has GUI.
+Chat doesn't check datagrams (TODO), there is no echo-alive messages.